oracle/node-oracledb/doc/api.md

 #### <a name="autoincrement"></a> 9.1.8 Auto-Increment Columns

-In Oracle Database 12c you can create tables with auto-incremented values.
+From Oracle Database 12c you can create tables with auto-incremented values.
 This is useful to generate unique primary keys for your data when ROWID or UROWID are not preferred.